 We are constantly overwhelmed by waves of content, having access to this infinite stream at any time and place.
-And in this chaos, you have less than 15 seconds to somehow stand out from all your other competitors, gran the attention of your user target, and manage to stay in their memory (top of mind).
-Needless to say, creating interesting and attention-grabbing content is more important now than ever.
+And in this chaos, you have less than 15 seconds to somehow stand out from all your other competitors, grab the attention of your user target, and manage to stay in their memory (top of mind).
+Needless to say, creating exciting and attention-grabbing content is more important now than ever.
 The answer lies in developing a distinctive and trustful tone of voice.

 Tone of Voice: a summary